How to Remove a Ring Doorbell

 Follow these 3 tips to remove a wired Ring Doorbell:

 1. Loosen Security Screws: Use the Ring tool to unscrew the bottom security screws.
-This step is similar to battery-powered models.
 The device and bracket keep attached with the screws.
 Avoid misplacement by keeping them aside.
+This step is similar to battery-powered models.
 Re-attachment stays simple when you store the screws safely.

 2. Disconnect Wires: Unscrew the Terminal screws holding two low-voltage wires.
 Gently pull the wires out without force.
+Ensure wires do not slip inside by taping them to the wall.
 The terminals may get damaged if you handle them roughly.
-Ensure wires do not slip inside by taping them to the wall.
 Restoration or replacement is easier only when you place the wires neatly.

 3. Remove Mounting Bracket (Optional): Unscrew the bracket from the wall if you want to replace or relocate the device.
 Wall anchors or screws may get jammed in older mounts.
 Patch the wall holes if no new device is installed.
 Store the bracket and screws together in a safe place.
 Efforts during reuse are reduced when you keep them intact.